andyjgao/andyjgao/content/blog/key-takeaways-after-graduating-college.md

 The advice I received during orientation, I soon realized, was incomplete.
 You should do as many activities as possible _to find what interests you and focus on those._ There are so many opportunities in college.
 Having a strong filter becomes almost essential.
 I became much happier and productive after dropping out of activities I wasn't passionate about.

-How do you make the most out of college? **Many inputs but have a strong filter.**
+How do you make the most out of college? **Have many inputs but a strong filter.**

 ## Find your Community

 I often wonder where I would be if I didn't go to college, and specifically _Carnegie Mellon University_.
 If I attended another college, would my education be different?
 Perhaps.
 But only marginally.
 I taught myself most things in college.
 Assignments and deadlines were used only as pressure when I was lazy.
 So what made college special?
-I realized colleges' main value proposition is its community.
+I realized college's main value proposition is its community.

 Here, I met so many passionate, hard-working people, each striving towards their own goals and aspirations.
 It pushed me to work harder than I ever had in my life.
 I met people who challenged my perspectives and changed my interests.
 I built life-long relationships and found mentors who devoted their time to help me develop.